liferay-search/liferay-docs/en/developer/frameworks/articles/user-associated-data/01-managing-uad-intro.markdown

   anonymized automatically and must be reviewed by an administrator.

-Once your application uses the UAD framework to manage User data, there are more features in @product-ver@ that make searching and deleting User Associated Data even easier.
+Once your application uses the UAD framework to manage User data, there are more features in @sharepoint-ver@ that make searching and deleting User Associated Data even easier.